-Patients, staff and displaced people leave Al-Shifa Hospital in Gaza
+Patients, staff and displaced people leave Al-Shifa hospital in Gaza

 The exodus from Al-Shifa Hospital in Gaza City came the same day internet and phone service was restored to the Gaza Strip, ending a telecommunications blackout that forced the United Nations to shut down critical humanitarian aid deliveries because it was unable to coordinate its convoys.

-Israel continued to expand its offensive in Gaza City, with the military warning in a social media post in Arabic that residents of two neighborhoods in the east and north and the urban refugee camp of Jabaliya must evacuate for their safety.
-It said military activities would be paused briefly to allow them to leave.
-Earlier in the week, the Israeli defense minister had said troops had completed operations in the west of Gaza City.
+The Israeli military, which had warned Jabaliya residents and others in a social media post in Arabic to leave, said only that its troops were active in the area "with the aim of hitting terrorists."
+It rarely comments on individual strikes, saying only that it targets Hamas while trying to minimize civilian harm.

+"Receiving horrifying images & footage of scores of people killed and injured in another UNRWA school sheltering thousands of displaced," Philippe Lazzarini, the commissioner general of the U.N. agency for Palestinian refugees, or UNRWA, said on X, formerly Twitter.

-Attacks also continued in the south of the Gaza Strip, with an Israeli airstrike hitting a residential building on the outskirts of the town of Khan Younis, killing at least 26 Palestinians, according to a doctor at the hospital where the bodies were taken.
-Another 20 were wounded, said Dr. Nehad Taeima at Nasser Hospital.
+In southern Gaza, an Israeli airstrike hit a residential building on the outskirts of the town of Khan Younis, killing at least 26 Palestinians, according to a doctor at the hospital where the bodies were taken.

+Defense Minister Yoav Gallant said Israel's forces have begun operating in eastern Gaza City while continuing its mission in western areas.
+"With every passing day, there are fewer places where Hamas terrorists can operate," he said, adding that the militants would learn that in southern Gaza "in the coming days."

+His comments were the clearest indication yet that the military plans to expand its offensive to southern Gaza, where Israel had told Palestinian civilians to flee early in the war.
+The evacuation zone is already crammed with displaced civilians, and it was not clear where they would go if the offensive moves closer.

 Prime Minister Benjamin Netanyahu said during his weekly media address on Saturday evening that Israel is sending two fuel trucks a day to Gaza to prevent the outbreak of disease.